 The current name of the island literally translates to ‘Saint Irene’.
 Many believe that this name stems from a local church, identifying the island’s religious roots.

 Santorini is one of many different islands near Greece which make up the Cyclades.
-These and a number more than 200!
+These and others number more than 200!

 Other islands in the Cyclades group include famous tourist hotspots such as Mykonos, Delos, Sifnos and others.